teal-finance/quid/doc/setup_db.md

-# Setup the PostreSQL database
+# Setup the PostgreSQL database

-## Check PostreSQL
+## Check PostgreSQL

-Install, then check the PostreSQL status and port:
+Install, then check the PostgreSQL status and port:

 ```sh
 $ sudo apt install postgresql